Michael Harris (mathematician): Early life and education

 Harris was born in Kingsessing, Philadelphia, Pennsylvania and is of Jewish descent.
 He received his B.A. in mathematics from Princeton University in 1973.
 He received his M.A. and Ph.D. in mathematics from Harvard University under the supervision of Barry Mazur in 1976 and 1977 respectively.

 Career

 Harris was a faculty member at Brandeis University from 1977 to 1994.
 In 1994, he became a professor of mathematics at Paris Diderot University and the Institut de mathématiques de Jussieu – Paris Rive Gauche, where he has been emeritus since 2021.
 He became a professor of mathematics at Columbia University in 2013.

-He was a member of the Institute for Advanced Study from 1983 to 1984 and in the fall of 2011.
+He was a member of the Institute for Advanced Study from 1983 to 1984 and in the spring of 2011.
 He has held visiting positions at various institutions, including Bethlehem University, the Steklov Institute of Mathematics, the Institut des Hautes Études Scientifiques, Oxford University, and the Mathematical Sciences Research Institute.

 His former doctoral students include Laurent Fargues and Gaëtan Chenevier.

 He has organized or co-organized more than 20 conferences, workshops, and special programs in his field of number theory.